About Me

 Recent Publications

 (2025).
-Chaotic Behavior of Trapped Cosmic Rays. submitted to Astrophysical Journal.
+Chaotic Behavior of Trapped Cosmic Rays.
+Astrophysical Journal.

-(2024).
-Observation of Cosmic-Ray Anisotropy in the Southern Hemisphere with Twelve Years of Data Collected by the IceCube Neutrino Observatory. accepted for publication by Astrophysical Journal.
+(2025).
+Observation of Cosmic-Ray Anisotropy in the Southern Hemisphere with 12 yr of Data Collected by the IceCube Neutrino Observatory.
+The Astrophysical Journal.

 Featured Talks